rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 You may argue that tests already have a purpose by default, e.g. to verify correctness, catch regressions, etc. I'm talking about stuff beyond that.
 Stuff like:

 - Is this test testing intended behaviour, or is it just copying your implementation?
-The latter gives you false confidence, e.g. you can cover every branch and still be wrong.
+The latter gives you false confidence, e.g. it can cover every branch and still be wrong.
 - How should I test this?
 Not everything needs the same level of testing.
 Sometimes a simple smoke test is enough vs a full-blown exhaustive test.
 - Do I need a test for this?
 Do I care enough about this to add a test?
 Every code you add is code you have to maintain.

-Thinking about a test's intent also forces you to reason about the SUT.
-I treat it as a design exercise; others describe it like an [experiment's hypothesis](https://spawn-queue.acm.org/doi/10.1145/3291276.3294770).
+Thinking about a test's intent also forces you to reason about the [system under test (SUT)](https://en.wikipedia.org/wiki/System_under_test).
+I treat it as a design exercise; some people describe it like an [experiment's hypothesis](https://spawn-queue.acm.org/doi/10.1145/3291276.3294770).
 I've also started adding comments on my tests to make them easier for other developers to understand, e.g. why it exists, what behaviour/properties it checks, how it actually verifies them, etc.

 ## The System Under Test

-Here's a brief overview of the SUT to give you context for the examples later.
+Here's a brief overview of the SUT for context in the examples later.
 All examples in this post are drawn from **Cardinal**, the game server component of the [World Engine](https://github.com/Argus-Labs/world-engine) stack.
 It's written in [Go](https://go.dev/).

 To be more specific, Cardinal is a [tick-based](https://gamedev.stackexchange.com/questions/81608/what-is-a-tick-in-the-context-of-game-development) game server framework built around an [archetypal](https://docs.unity3d.com/Packages/com.unity.entities@6.5/manual/concepts-ecs.html) [entity-component-system (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) core.
 Users implement game logic as systems, which are executed each tick to advance the world state.
 Cardinal communicates with other services through [NATS](https://nats.io/) and persists state using periodic snapshots.